Code of Virginia FAQs

 Bills that pass during a General Assembly session are effective on July 1 of that session year.
 Sometimes they may have a different effective date than July 1 and if they do, the date is written in an enactment clause at the end of the legislation.
-The Virginia Code of Virginia as presented on the Virginia Law Portal is updated July 1 of each year and includes amendments to the Code through the General Assembly session of that year. even the sections that have effective dates after July 1.
+The Virginia Code of Virginia as presented on the Virginia Law Portal is updated July 1 of each year.
+The update includes amendments to the Code through the General Assembly session of that year, even the sections that have effective dates after July 1.

 Where can I find a print copy of the Code of Virginia?

 Print copies of the Code of Virginia are available in most Virginia public library systems (http://www.lva.virginia.gov/public/libraries.asp).
 The Code of Virginia is not copyrighted material; however, the print volumes contain copyrighted material such as annotations and case histories.